Battlefield 2042 to debut on October 22 on consoles and PC

 The game will feature as many as 128 players on the battlefield at once — the largest number ever for the series — for the PC, PlayStation 5, and Xbox Series X/S, and it will have real-time events that can reshape the battlefield and tactical combat.
 Up to 64 players can play on the PlayStation 4 and Xbox One in multiplayer.

 It will have new weapons, vehicles, and gadgets that give players the freedom to be strategic and create “only-in-Battlefield moments,” EA said.
-The company hasn’t said anything about whether the game will have a single-player mode, but we know the multiplayer will have “narrative” elements.
+EA has confirmed the game will not have a single-player mode, but we know the multiplayer will have “narrative” elements.

 The reveal today is the biggest drop of information so far on the game, which will go up against a new Call of Duty game this fall.
 Battlefield’s typical advantage will be in its destructible environments, which will reach new levels with weather effects like tornadoes that can destroy the battlefield.
 That’s one thing DICE’s Frostbite engine gives Battlefield that Call of Duty can only do in a limited way, usually.